What Are The Risks Of Preparing My Own Estate Planning Documents?

 3. Problems in probate: Rarely have we seen a do-it-yourself will or a will from the Internet successfully probated.
-What may seem like a money-saving option now may end up costing you or your family in the long run.
+What may seem like a money-saving option now may end up costing you in the long run.

 We invite you to come in for a consultation where we can discuss your estate planning options.
 Our services go beyond those of most estate planning lawyers.
 Our business background allows us to analyze clients’ financial situations in a way that most lawyers can’t.
 This gives clients value-added service in customizing an estate plan that keeps in mind their individual financial goals.

 Can I Administer An Estate Without An Attorney?